-Urban Pioneers- Graffiti in Derby?
-Children will walk around learning more about the history and geography of Derby, looking at buildings in the local area and public sculptures.
-They will take photographs and design art based on graffiti and local architecture.
+Children will go on a walk around Derby learning more about the history and geography of Derby, looking at buildings in the local area and public sculptures.
+They will take photographs and study art based on graffiti art by Banksy and local architecture.
 Children will read “The Lion, The Witch and the Wardrobe” by C.S.
 Lewis and compare the rural land of Narina with our city of Derby.
-We will learn about the historic Arboretum Park.
-Light is a significant element of this theme and we will be investigating shadows and how the position of the planet affects the shadows cast.
+We will learn about the first public park in the United kingdom - Arboretum Park.
+Light is a significant element of our science this half term and we will be investigating shadows and how the position of the planet affects the shadows cast.

 Summer -2nd half – How does a river start?

-Flow- We will learn about water, the water cycle and how rivers are formed.
+We will learn about water, the water cycle and how rivers are formed.
 As part of this the children will learn about states of matter and a lot of technical vocabulary linked to rivers.
 We will visit a river at Dovedale and conduct some simple ‘on site’ field work for geography.
-The children will experiment to determine “which is the juiciest fruit” and take daily weather recordings to track cloud cover, temperature and rainfall.
+The children will experiment to determine “which is the juiciest fruit” and make a fruit salad.
+In science we will learn about soil and plants.
+Children will take daily weather recordings to track cloud cover, temperature and rainfall.

 During summer 2, we will also hold transition visits to give the children chance to be taught in their new classroom with their new teacher so everyone can get to know each other.